ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 Hempel's answer: this asymmetry is just pragmatic.
 Suspicion: pragmatic is enough?

+**Problem (Asymmetry)**: Flag-pole
+**Hempel's response**: it sounds bananas, but strictly speaking it still explains.
+We just don't want to hear about these answer, i.e. the asymmetry is in pragmatics; Prediction and explanation are the same

+**Problem (Lawless Explanation)**: Why did the ink spill?
+Because I bumped the table.
+**Hempel's response**: You are implicitly appealing to the law

+**Problem (Irrelevant Explanation)**: A man taking birth control pills and being sexually active.
+You cannot explain him not being pregnant because he is taking birth control pills.
+In other words, explanation is not erosion proof, but derivation is erosion proof.

+Also, you can conjoin theory A and theory B and derive B. Does the conjunction of A and B explains B?
+In one word, derivation could contain irrelevant information **Possible Response**: Laws should not be too broad to cover irrelevant instances.

 **Hempel's second model: inductive-statistical**
 Motivation: derivation is too deterministic, and no actual science has been successful in predicting just by laws and initial conditions